Welcome to SP! -

 Wizard Island is the well-known cinder cone that rises out of the waters on the west side of Crater Lake.
 It was formed long after the original eruption of the former Mount Mazama, 7700 years ago.
 Over the ensuing several hundred years, a number of smaller eruptions caused the formation of several cinder cones on the caldera floor.
 Wizard Island is the only one of these to rise above the lake's surface.
 The highpoint of the Wizard Island cinder cone rises about 765-feet above the lake's average surface.
 It affords truly unforgettable views.
 It is topped by a 500-foot around, 100-foot deep caldera that is sometimes called the Witches Cauldron.
 No trip to Crater Lake National Park is complete without a hike to the summit of Wizard Island!

 The Wizard Island hike may be the only one on SummitPost where a multi-mile boat ride is part of the approach.
 These boats are seasonal, so be certain they will be running the day of your planned hike.
 Also, these boats may not be running during thunderstorms.
-You may call the park at (541) 594-2211, extension 402, for a current schedule and prices.
+You may call the park at (541) 594-2211, extension 402, for current information.

 Approach